Misogyny in ice hockey: As fans

 A "puck bunny" is defined as a female ice hockey fan whose interest in the sport is primarily motivated by sexual attraction to the players rather than enjoyment of the game itself.
 The stereotype is often criticized as being derogatory towards female fans, both by objectifying them and branding them as inauthentic.
 The stereotype runs into and overlaps with the prevailing idea that the majority of female fans at games are less knowledgeable about the game than male fans.
 However the idea has not been backed up by evidence.
+Concerns about the sexualization of the players has increased in the 2020s, with the rise of female fans that are labeled as fans of BookTok or queer hockey romance show Heated Rivalry, who at times call the rink a "boy aquarium" and display signs at games, which at times can be sexual such as the sign of “Will and Mack 2 man” referencing San Jose Sharks players.
+Additionally, Seattle Kraken center Alex Wennberg and his wife Felicia spoke out about some members of the BookTok community, that while they support female empowerment some of the comments and videos had crossed lines and came off as more exploitative and predatory.